Chapter 63 BWV 150 Nach dir, Herr, verlanget mich

 The burst of energy associated with the desire to be taught is rather interesting.
 Bach was an adept, imaginative and much sought-out teacher for much of his life and his curious and questing mind clearly led to his also being a great teacher of himself.
 Perhaps, even unconsciously, he reveals in this short passage a glimpse into his enthusiasm and fervour for seeking out and passing on new and exciting ideas.

 Thus the two sections addressed to God are solemn and dignified.
 Those which relate to our own condition and responses are vitally energetic and passionately enthusiastic.
-This surely reveals something of Bach the man as well as Bach the composer.
+This, perhaps, also reveals something of Bach the man as well as Bach the composer.

 There is a charming touch at the end when the bassoon, for the first and only time, hijacks the cello′s semi-quavers, perhaps a symbol of the storms ebbing away into the distance.